 Utility Locates (Statewide 1-800-478-3121)

 A plan review must be completed by the appropriate Fire Official.
-For information about fire codes in the Central Mat-Su Fire Service Area visit the Fire Code Life Safety area of the Borough's website.
+For information about fire codes in the Central Mat-Su Fire Service Area visit the Fire Code & Life Safety Division of the Borough's website.
 For other areas in the borough contact the Alaska State Fire Marshal's Office.

 If you are building a structure within the Matanuska-Susitna Borough, but outside special use districts and the incorporated cities of Palmer, Wasilla, and Houston you must meet the following setbacks.
 Please note, other setbacks may apply within Special Land Use Districts and for Conditional Uses.